 - Kids say

 What's the story?

-In this animated Disney adventure, street urchin Aladdin (voiced by Scott Weinger) woos Arabian Princess Jasmine (Linda Larkin) by pretending to be a prince.
+In this animated Disney adventure, street urchin ALADDIN (voiced by Scott Weinger) woos Arabian Princess Jasmine (Linda Larkin) by pretending to be a prince.
 He gets help from an exuberant blue genie (Robin Williams), who grants him three wishes.
-But before this story ends happily ever after, Aladdin must tell Princess Jasmine the truth about his identity, and defeat evil royal advisor Jafar (Jonathan Freeman), neither one an easy task!
+But before this story ends happily ever after, Aladdin must tell Princess Jasmine the truth about his identity, and defeat evil royal adviser Jafar (Jonathan Freeman) -- neither one an easy task!

 Is it any good?

 Jasmine is no Belle and Aladdin is no Beast, but add a big blue genie voiced by Robin Williams to the picture and you've got a very entertaining Disney movie.
 Williams brings humor and vitality to a movie that might otherwise be just another "princess forced to marry against her will" story.
 His imagination and antics clearly inspired the animators, too, and every scene with the genie is off-the-charts creative.

 Songs like "A Whole New World," and a magic carpet with more personality than all of Disney's animal sidekicks put together help give scenes without the genie a lift.
 Jasmine is spunky even though her predicament isn't very original, and Aladdin is sweet and eventually learns his own self-worth.
 DVD extras include a virtual magic carpet ride in which viewers speed through different Arabian settings as if on a roller coaster, a fun interactive 3D tour of Genie's lamp, and music videos by pop singers Clay Aiken and Jessica Simpson.